Jozefw/SuRealty/README.md

-This is a Realty Sote done in CSS grid system
+This is a Realty Site done in CSS grid system